Hiring Out Horses

 The Department for Food, Environment and Rural Affairs (DEFRA) states that these conditions are not the exclusive factors to be considered but are examples and other factors, such as those listed in thenine badges of trade set out by the HMRC (opens new window) are also relevant.
 The guidance assists inspectors but ultimately there is an element of judgement in deciding upon the business test.

 Please also read the considerations for the business test below.
-If you are not sure if you are classed as a business, please email the Licensing Team with the details of your business and we can help determine this.
+If you are not sure if you are classed as a business, please contact the Licensing Team with the details of your business and we can help determine this.

 When do you require a licence?

-The listed activities require a licence:
+These listed activities require a licence:

-• Businesses which hire out horses for riding or for riding lessons.
-This includes riding schools and those that hire out horses, trekking, loan horses, pony parties (but only where the ponies are ridden), hunter hirelings, polo/polocrosse instruction and pony hire, pony and donkey rides.
+Businesses which hire out horses for riding or for riding lessons.
+This includes riding schools and those that hire out horses, trekking, loan horses, pony parties (but only where the ponies are ridden), hunter hirelings, polo/polocrosse instruction and pony hire, pony and donkey rides

 When do you not require a licence?

-The listed activities do not require a licence:
+These listed activities do not require a licence:

-• Businesses that run pony parties where none of the ponies are ever ridden - these should be licensed as animal exhibits.
+- Businesses that run pony parties where none of the ponies are ever ridden - these should be licensed as animal exhibits

-• Activities that are carried out solely for military or police purposes (e.g. riding stables that are used exclusively for these purposes).
+- Activities that are carried out solely for military or police purposes (e.g. riding stables that are used exclusively for these purposes)

-• Riding stables that are used exclusively for instructing veterinary students at university for the purpose of their course.
+- Riding stables that are used exclusively for instructing veterinary students at university for the purpose of their course

-• Individuals who occasionally lend a horse, even if a small fee is charged, where there is no profit made and no intent to make a profit.
+- Individuals who occasionally lend a horse, even if a small fee is charged, where there is no profit made and no intent to make a profit

 Make an application